nicfontaine/resume/readme.md

 **Freelance**

 - UI/UX Design - During a two-month contract designed and prototyped an IOT app authoring web-application previously named Interface.
-With a small team, outlined the scope of the apps services, planned the implementation of the single-page front end, storyboarded the user flow, and created visual assets.
+With a small team, outlined the scope of the app's services, planned the implementation of the single-page front end, storyboarded the user flow, and created visual assets.

 - Website Development - Multiple portfolio websites created to showcase professional work and services with custom, responsive WP themes while providing general CMS training, SEO, and ongoing updates.